 /wp-content/themes/.
 Then log into WordPress and activate your theme.
 Wasn’t that easy?

-This tutorial covered the basics for converting your theme to WordPress.
-To further customize and enhance your theme start looking at the WordPress Codex, specifically Template Tags and Template Files.
+This tutorial covered the basics for converting your HTML to WordPress.
+To further customize and enhance your new theme start looking at the WordPress Codex, specifically Template Tags and Template Files.
 You can use template tags in your sidebar, in your header, or your footer to call menus, categories, posts, etc. As you learn more about template tags and template files you will discover the endless possibilities for customizing your new WordPress blog.